xianglitheonly/AWSapp/README.md

 ## Project Description

-using AWS-native tools such as CloudFormation for infrastructure provisioning and AWS CodePipeline, AWS CodeBuild, and AWS CodeDeploy for automating the deployment process.
+Using AWS-native tools such as CloudFormation for infrastructure provisioning and AWS CodePipeline, AWS CodeBuild, and AWS CodeDeploy for automating the deployment process.

 ## CloudFormation

 * Launch Configuration and Auto Scaling Group:

   Define a Launch Configuration specifying the EC2 instance details.
   Define an Auto Scaling Group referencing the Launch Configuration, specifying minimum, maximum, and desired capacity along with scaling policies.

 * Application Load Balancer (ALB):

   Define an Application Load Balancer resource specifying listeners, target groups, and routing rules.
   Register the EC2 instances with the ALB's target group.

-* CloudWatch Log Group and SNS:
+* CloudWatch Log Group:

-Define a CloudWatch Log Group for your EC2 instances' logs.
+  Define a CloudWatch Log Group for Rout53 hosted zone access log.
-Set up an SNS topic for receiving notifications/alerts.

 * CloudWatch Alarm:

-Create CloudWatch Alarms to monitor specific metrics (CPU utilization, network traffic, etc.) of your EC2 instances or ALB.
+  Create a CloudWatch Alarm to monitor CPU utilization of ASG.
-Set up actions for these alarms, such as triggering SNS notifications or Auto Scaling policies.
+  Set up action for the alarms to trigger SNS notifications.

 * Hosted Zone and Resource Records:

-Define a Hosted Zone for your domain.
-Specify Resource Records (such as A or CNAME records) within the Hosted Zone to route traffic to your ALB.
+Define a Hosted Zone and specify Resource Records (CNAME records) within the Hosted Zone to route traffic to the ALB.

 ## Jenkins
 * A multi-branch pipeline is used to automatically run Terraform apply and Ansible deploy.